CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 # Mutex vs Atomic

 Some parallel applications do not have any data sharing between threads.
 Others have sharing between threads that is read-only.
 But some applications are more complex, and require the coordiation of multiple threads that want to write to the same memory.
 In these situations, we can reach into our parallel programming toolbox for something like `std::mutex` to make sure only a single thread enters a critical section at a time.
 However, a mutex can be significantly more overhead than we actually need.
-In this blog post, we'll be comparing the performance between using a mutex and directly using atomic operations in a few benchmarks.
+In this blog post, we'll be compare a few different benchmarks using mutexes and atomics, analyze the performance results.

 ### Link to the source code

 - [Source Code: ](https://github.com/CoffeeBeforeArch/misc_code/tree/master/inc_bench)
 - [My YouTube Channel: ](https://www.youtube.com/channel/UCsi5-meDM5Q5NE93n_Ya7GA?view_as=subscriber)
 - [My GitHub Account: ](https://github.com/CoffeeBeforeArch)